RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab02/README.md

     ![mock-job-activate](images/mock-15.png "Activate Job")

-1. Repet the last step, but now select the **Force Import** option.
+1. Repeat the last step, but now select the **Force Import** option.
 This will start the synchronization job.

     ![mock-job-start](images/mock-16.png "Start Job")